idea4good/GuiLiteSamples/HostMonitor/README.md

 ## How to build for Win console mode?
 ### core.lib gui.lib should be in BuildWin32\sample_native\libs\x86(x64), rebuild them if meet link error.
-- Open "HostMonitor\BuildWin32\HostMonitor.sln" by Visual studio 2017
+- Open "HostMonitor\BuildWinCmd\WinCmd.sln" by Visual studio 2017
-- Click `F5` to build/run `sample_native`
+- Click `F5` to build/run `WinCmd`, you will see UI in internet browser.
-- Check UI: Run BuildWin32\sample_native\Display.html with internet browser.

 ## How to build for ARM Linux device?
 ### libcore.a libgui.a should be in BuildLinux\libs\arm, rebuild them if meet link error.